 During the year the ATT continued to develop its capability to mount a successful repatriation exercise.
 The work included the negotiation of improved contracts with various airlines that could be used as a source of replacement flying, contracting with additional airlines, and entering into similar arrangements with various suppliers of ground handling and support services.
 The ATT funded this work, which was carried out on its behalf by the CAA.
+See note 6 to the Financial Statements.

 Following the failure of Thomas Cook and the onset of the pandemic, the Trust procured an online claims portal to better manage consumer claims.
-In early 2023 the supplier gave notice that it was discontinuing their product suite and the Trustees requested the CAA to investigate options for developing a strategic claims management solution for the Trust and with permanent usage rights.
-As a result, the CAA were contracted to develop a new system that is due to go live in late summer 2024.
-This "eATOL" system is a strategic development which is expected to deliver significant improvements to both the consumer experience and internal processing efficiencies over many years.
+In early 2023 the supplier gave notice that it was discontinuing their product suite, and the Trustees subsequently contracted the CAA to develop a new system which went live in September 2024.
+This system is the start of a strategic development which is expected to deliver significant improvements to both the consumer experience and internal processing efficiencies over many years.
 See note 6 to the Financial Statements.